“This is what gives art its essential lustre:

 An occult color wheel, based on Steiner's teachings, which say that colors are vehicles for spirits to enter our world, and they reflect conditions in higher worlds.
 Moreover, specific colors have specific effects on us, associated with the occult or astrological effects of the planets and stars. “[B]lack, white, green and peach blossom have a quiescent effect ...
 In the three colors of red, yellow and blue there is an inner movement, a planetary quality.
 Something of the nature of the fixed stars is present in black, white, peach-blossom and green; something of the planets lives in yellow, red and blue.” — Rudolf Steiner, quoted in John Flecther’s ART INSPIRED BY RUDOLF STEINER (Mercury Arts Publications, 1987), p.
 132. [R.R, sketch, 2010, based on one by Fletcher on p.
 134.]

 “Epic poetry turns to the upper gods, drama to the lower gods.
 True drama shows the divine world lying below the earth, the chthonic world, rising up onto the earth ...
 In contrast, epic poetry sees the spiritual world sink down ...
 [T]he dramatic element rises like a volcano, and the epic element sinks down from above ...
-[I]t is right here on the same plane with ourselves that the cosmic element is enticed and made gay, joyous, full of laughter, through nymphs and fire spirits; right here the upper gods cooperate with the lowest; right here in the middle region that man becomes lyrical.” — Rudolf Steiner, THE MISSION OF THE ARTS (Anthroposophic Press, 1964), pp. 40-41.
+[I]t is right here on the same plane with ourselves that the cosmic element is enticed and made gay, joyous, full of laughter, through nymphs and fire spirits; right here the upper gods cooperate with the lowest; right here in the middle region that man becomes lyrical.” — Rudolf Steiner, THE ARTS AND THEIR MISSION (Anthroposophic Press, 1964), pp. 40-41.
 [R.R. sketch, 2010, based on the illustration on p.
 41, using colors specified by Steiner.
 Epic poetry is shown purple, lyric poetry green, and drama red.]

 “We see countless elemental beings in spring just around Easter time ...
 [W]e see them come together in a general cloud (red) and form a common mass within the Earth soul (green).
 But in doing so these elemental beings lose their consciousness to a certain degree and enter into a sort of sleeping condition.” — Rudolf Steiner, THE CYCLE OF THE YEAR AS THE BREATHING-PROCESS OF THE EARTH (Anthroposophic Press, 1984), p.
 40.